Americano vs Black Coffee | (know the Differences!)

 How’s Black Coffee Made?

-A drip method is the simplest way to prepare black coffee, which involves pouring hot water over a filter containing ground coffee beans and then letting it drip into a cup.
+A pour-over method is the simplest way to prepare black coffee, which involves pouring hot water over a filter containing ground coffee beans and then letting it drip into a cup.
 Fully automatic drip coffee makers are also available which makes the process even simpler.

 French press coffee is made by adding coarsely ground coffee and hot water to a glass or metal carafe, and allowing the mixture to steep for a few minutes.
 After steeping, the plunger is pressed, which separates the coffee grounds resulting in a full-bodied cup of coffee